 Seroma- Fluid may accumulate around the implant following surgery, trauma or vigorous exercise.
-Additional treatment may be necessary to drain fluid accumulation around breast implants.
+Additional restrictions or treatment may be necessary to drain fluid accumulation around breast implants.
 This may contribute to infection, capsular contracture, or other problems.

 Infection- Infection is unusual after this type of surgery.
 It may appear in the immediate post operative period or at any time following the insertion of a breast implant.
 Subacute or chronic infections may be difficult to diagnose.
 Should an infection occur, treatment including antibiotics, possible removal of the implant, or additional surgery may be necessary.
 Infections with the presence of a breast implant are harder to treat than infections in normal body tissues.
 If an infection does not respond to antibiotics, the breast implant may have to be removed.
-After the infection is treated, a new breast implant can usually be reinserted.
-It is extremely rare that an infection would occur around an implant from a bacterial infection elsewhere in the body, however, prophylactic antibiotics may be considered for subsequent dental or other surgical procedures.
+After the infection is treated, a new breast implant can usually be reinserted, after an appropriate period of time, as determined by your physician.
 In extremely rare instances, life-threatening infections, including toxic shock syndrome have been noted after breast implant surgery.

 Skin scarring- Excessive scarring is uncommon.
 In rare cases, abnormal scars may result.
-Scars may be unattractive and of different color than surrounding skin.
-Additional surgery may be needed to treat abnormal scarring after surgery.
+Scars may be unattractive and a different color than surrounding skin.
+Additional treatment or surgery may be needed to treat abnormal scarring after surgery.